Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Introduction

+In view of the flexible unit dispatch complexity and the aforementioned challenges, it becomes necessary to develop novel approaches for tracing, ranking and valuation of aggregated DER flexibility in ADNs.
+Moreover, to accurately capture the nonlinearity and nonconvexity of the aggregated DER flexibility provision, such approaches must include full AC power flow models. }

-\textbf{But why is adequate tracing, ranking and pricing of flexibility needed?
-Motivating example}: Imagine two identical flexible units (with the same flexible active power regulation capabilities) located in a distribution network, as shown in Fig.~\ref{Fig: 3-bus example}.
-Suppose that one of the units can provide flexible power at a slightly lower cost than the other.
-Finally, assume that due to congestion issues, voltage constraints, grid codes, or TSO-DSO coordination mechanism, both units cannot produce their maximum flexible power regulation simultaneously.
-Under such conditions, how to estimate the contributions of units to the aggregated network flexibility?
-How to rank the units to identify the most critical ones or remunerate them for participating in the flexibility services provision?
-If ranking units only by the maximum flexible power that they can provide (capacity-based ranking), these units can be classified as equally critical.
-However, this ranking does not account for the cost assumptions and locational differences in the placement of units and, therefore, cannot be used in flexibility pricing mechanisms.
-If ranking units using a cost-minimisation model, the cheaper unit is allocated most of the flexible power and service payments.
-But, the cost-minimising ranking does not consider potential contributions by the more expensive unit and may not incentivise it to participate in the flexibility service provision.
-It follows that comprehensive flexibility tracing, ranking, and pricing mechanisms should consider both capacities and costs of flexible units, as well as the effects of network constraints.
-In view of new challenges in DER pricing \cite{PICCIARIELLO2015370}, it becomes necessary to develop adequate mechanisms that provide the right coordination and incentives for flexible resources in distribution networks.
+There have been attempts to address the problem of flexibility aggregation and disaggregation in ADNs \cite{Muller2019,Yi2021,Fruh2022,Nazir2022,Sarstedt2022}.
+However, existing literature focuses on either technical (e.g., capacity disaggregation, dispatch feasibility) or economic aspects (e.g., cost minimisation) to assess the contributions of flexible units to aggregated flexibility.
+Neither of these options is optimal.
+If flexible units are only ranked based on the maximum flexible power that they can provide (capacity-based ranking), their costs and placement cannot be reflected in flexibility valuation mechanisms.
+If the ranking is based on cost minimisation, the cheaper flexible units are allocated most of the service payments, whereas the value and contributions by more expensive units, which may perform power swaps to enable the services, are underestimated.
+Such units may receive fewer incentives to participate in the flexibility service provision.
+It follows that comprehensive flexibility tracing, ranking, and valuation mechanisms should be able to consider multiple relevant factors, such as the capacities and costs of the flexible units, as well as the nonlinear effects of network constraints.
+In view of new challenges in DER valuation \cite{PICCIARIELLO2015370}, it becomes necessary to develop adequate valuation mechanisms that provide the right coordination and incentives for flexible units in distribution networks, e.g., availability and delivery (utilisation) payments may be needed to guarantee enough flexibility volume on the market \cite{Ruwaida2022,Sarstedt2022}.